 When it comes to weight loss, calorie counting is a commonly used and recommended strategy.
 After all, since the basic requirement for weight loss is a calorie deficit, counting calories seems like the obvious and most effective solution.
 Although calorie counting works for some, it’s not for everyone.
 Fortunately, there are plenty of other tools and strategies that you can implement to support a goal of weight loss without counting any calories at all.
-So here are some evidence-based tips that can help you lose weight without counting calories.
+So here are some evidence-based tips that can help you lose weight without counting calories or points.

 At a foundational level, the requirement for weight loss, or fat loss, is a calorie deficit.
 Meaning that the total number of calories consumed via food and beverage must be less than the total number of calories expended via resting (metabolic rate) and non-resting energy expenditure (movement, activity, and exercise).
 (1) It is for this reason that the “calories in vs. calories out” equation is often referenced as the be-all and end-all of weight loss, which it is, however, actually tracking the equation is not required to support a goal of weight loss.
 Although, generally speaking, calorie counting is the most effective method, you can still create a calorie deficit without counting calories by focusing on dietary and lifestyle strategies that support “calories in vs. calorie out”, or CICO, without tracking a thing.

 Tips to Lose Weight Without Counting Calories

 Here are 11 tips to help create a calorie deficit and lose weight without counting calories or points.